Smoke Detection System

 Activation of the fire alarm system (horns and strobes) requires immediate evacuation of the building.

-The toxic and pyrophoric gas monitoring system in the MRC cleanrooms is a Zellweger Analytics system, which is a continuous monitoring system.
+The toxic and pyrophoric gas monitoring system in the MRC cleanrooms is a Honeywell system, which is a continuous monitoring system.
 Sampling points are located where hazardous gases are used.
 Throughout the cleanrooms are cable trays which contain the clear sampling tubing and related wires.
-Nothing else is to be put in these trays.
 Throughout the cleanrooms, there are light/horn trees which relate to this system.
-A detailed description of the gas monitoring system is available at the NNF web site.
 Below the trees are red emergency gas off (EGO) buttons.
 They will shut down all gas zones that are related to that area, i.e. EGO in Tylan area will shut off zone 13 only.
 The monitoring units are in MRC Cleanroom 107 and 240 entrances.
 The CM4 modules, or monitoring unit, can sample four sites of the same chemical class, but can’t differentiate between gases of that class.
 For example, a hydride unit can not differentiate between arsine, phosphine or silane.
 When choosing a sampling set point, the monitor will be calibrated to respond to the gas of greatest hazard.

 The gas monitoring system is tied into the building fire alarm system which would only activate if there is a hazardous gas event in the breathing zones.